China–Iran relations: Ideology

 In 2016, Chinese leader Xi Jinping announced his support for Iran's full membership in SCO during a state visit to Iran.

-In July 2019, UN ambassadors from 50 countries, including Iran, have signed a joint letter to the UNHRC defending China's treatment of Uyghurs and other Muslim minority groups in the Xinjiang region.
+In July 2019, UN ambassadors from 50 countries, including Iran, have signed a joint letter to the UNHRC defending China's treatment of Uyghurs and other Muslim minorities in the Xinjiang region.

 In January 2020, China condemned the assassination of Qasem Soleimani, with the Chinese Foreign Minister Wang Yi alleging that the targeted killing of an Iranian general in Iraqi territory by the United States was in violation of international law.

 In June 2020, Iran was one of 53 countries that backed the Hong Kong national security law at the United Nations.

+Former lawmaker Ali Motahari tweeted in August 2020 how it was a failure for the Islamic republic that the US protested against "China’s treatment and torture of Muslims from Xinjiang to eradicate the Islamic culture from that region" while Iran remained silent due to of its economic needs; he added that "Chinese Muslims are no different from Yemeni or Palestinian Muslims".
+Conservative lawmakers and news editors defended China by saying the country just had problems with Wahabi Takfiri ideology, not Islam in general.
+In a 2021 meeting with a group of university students, former President Mahmoud Ahmadinejad wondered why Iran was silent on China's "Uyghur genocide".

+In 2021, the Iranian embassy in China published a series "An Iranian Diplomat's Xinjiang Diary" which related observations of religious respect in Xinjiang and contended that allegations of forced labor in Xinjiang were false.

 In late 2022, Iranian Foreign Minister Hossein Amir-Abdollahian was reacting to a joint statement issued by China and states of the Gulf Cooperation Council, which called for peaceful resolution of the islands dispute with the United Arab Emirates.
-Iran conveyed its “strong discontent” with the GCC-China statement, China later expressed respect for Iran's territorial integrity.
+Iran conveyed its "strong discontent" with the GCC-China statement, and China later expressed respect for Iran's territorial integrity.

+Following the April 2024 Iranian strikes against Israel, PRC Foreign Minister Wang Yi had a call with Iranian counterpart Hossein Amir-Abdollahian where Wang reiterated Iran's assertion that its attack was a "limited" action taken in self-defense, adding he believed Iran could "handle the situation well and spare the region further turmoil".
+In contrast, ROC Taiwanese President Tsai Ing-wen and Foreign Minister Joseph Wu condemned Iran's attack.